Auto workers escalate strike as 8,700 workers walk out at Ford Kentucky Truck Plant in Louisville

 High-ranking Ford executives responded that they are working on possibly bringing electric vehicle battery plants into the UAW national contract, essentially making them unionized.
 But they didn’t have a significantly different economic offer, the executive said.
 Fain was told the company put a strong offer on the table, but there wasn’t a lot of room to increase it and keep it affordable for the business, the executive said.

-Fain responded by saying, if that’s the company’s best offer, “You just lost the Kentucky Truck Plant,” said the executive.
+Fain responded by saying, if that’s the company’s best offer, “You just lost Kentucky Truck Plant,” said the executive.
+The meeting only lasted about 15 minutes, he said.

+A UAW official said that Ford has been saying for two weeks that it would add to its economic offer, but at the meeting Wednesday, the company presented the same offer it made earlier.
+Then Fain and Vice President Chuck Browning called local leaders and the strike began a short time later, the official said.

+The significant escalation against Ford shows that Fain is trying to increase pressure on the company, said Marick Masters, a business professor at Wayne State University who follows labor issues.

+Fain, Masters said, likely is testing how far he needs to push Ford before going to “full throttle,” by taking all 57,000 Ford members out on strike.

+The union’s move doesn’t leave him optimistic for a quick end to the strikes, Masters said.
+“I think the issues that remain on the table are quite thorny,” he said, pointing to union demands that all workers get defined benefit pensions and health insurance when they retire.

 The UAW expanded its strikes on Sept.
 22, adding 38 GM and Stellantis parts warehouses.
 Assembly plants from Ford and GM were added the week after that.
-All told, about 25,000 workers have walked off their jobs at the three automakers.
+The Kentucky strike brings to 33,700 the number of workers on strike against the three automakers.

 Thus far, the union has decided to target a small number of plants from each company rather than have all 146,000 UAW members at the automakers go on strike at the same time.